-- We accept this food so that we may nurture our brotherhood and sisterhood, build our Sangha, and nourish our ideal of serving all living beings.
+- We accept this food so that we may nurture our brotherhood and sisterhood, build our sangha, and nourish our ideal of serving all living beings.

-We should take our time as we eat, chewing each mouthful at least 30 times, until the food becomes liquefied.
+We should take our time as we eat, chewing each mouthful at least 30 times, until the food becomes liquified.
 This aids the digestive process.
 Let us enjoy every morsel of our food and the presence of the dharma brothers and sisters around us.
-Let us establish ourselves in the present moment, eating in such a way that solidity, joy and peace be possible during the time of eating.
+Let us establish ourselves in the present moment, eating in such a way that solidity, joy, and peace be possible during the time of eating.

 Eating in silence, the food becomes real with our mindfulness and we are fully aware of its nourishment.
 In order to deepen our practice of mindful eating and support the peaceful atmosphere, we remain seated during this silent period.
 After twenty minutes of silent eating, two sounds of the bell will be invited.
-We may then start a mindful conversation with our friend or begin to get up from the table.
+We may then start a mindful conversation with our friend or get up from the table.

-Upon finishing our meal, we take a few moments to notice that we have finished, our bowl is now empty and our hunger is satisfied.
+Upon finishing our meal, we take a few moments to notice that we have finished, that our bowl is now empty and our hunger is satisfied.
 Gratitude fills us as we realize how fortunate we are to have had this nourishing food to eat, supporting us on the path of love and understanding.